MaskPro: Linear-Space Probabilistic Learning for Strict (N:M)-Sparsity on LLMs: Experiments

 \section{Experiments}

 In this section, we first introduce the baselines along with details of the dataset and models.
 Then we present the main experiments.
-We also conduct sensitivity studies on several key hyperparameters of the proposed method to provide proper guidance for the reproducibility and extensibility.
+We also conduct sensitivity studies of $\alpha$ and $C$ on Appendix~\ref{ap:sensitivit alpha} and \ref{ap:sensitivit C} to provide proper guidance for the reproducibility and extensibility.

 \textbf{Baselines.} We select the backpropagation-free methods including Magnitude~\citep{han2015deep}, SparseGPT~\citep{frantar-sparsegpt}, Wanda~\citep{sun2023simple}, GBLM-Pruner~\citep{das2023beyond}, and Pruner-Zero~\citep{dong2024pruner} as baselines.
 We also report the results of the backpropagation-based MaskLLM~\citep{fang2024maskllm}.
 The backpropagation-free methods perform sparsification by minimizing the layer-wise errors of the output activations caused by sparse weights, while MaskLLM updates the mask by optimizing masks through the loss function of the text generation task.